 Work on the oven stopped in Oct 2019 as travelling to obtain the necessary parts was too dangerous, but work did progress on the Bake House being built around the Bread Oven.
-In Feb 2020 the parts were obtained, enabling the oven to be completed.
-Once finished a local baker will come in and train Stenio, and then they will be able to provide their own daily fresh bread and sell to the local community, hopefully generating income for the family as well as work for Stenio.
+In Feb 2020 the parts were obtained, enabling the basic oven to be completed during the summer of 2020.
+Initially bread was baked for the home and church services, but progress was limited by a lack of training.
+Work restarted in 2021 to obtain a barrel to raise the dough, a table to cut the dough, and pans and racks for baking bread.
+Once finished a local baker will be invited to provide training, so they are able to bake their own daily fresh bread as well as sell to the local community, hopefully generating income.

-As the 9th anniversary of the Church approached, a big effort was put into completing the building for the celebration.
-Everyone helped, the younger children chipping away at the floor to make sure it was level, and then all the chairs were washed down.
-In October the celebration arrived, and following a week of revival meetings including baptisms in the lake, they held a service in the newly finished church.
+As the 9th anniversary of the Church approached, a big effort was put into completing the building in time for the celebration.
+Everyone helped, including the younger children who chipped away at the floor to make sure it was level.
+In October 2019 the celebration arrived, and following a week of revival meetings including baptisms in the lake, they held a service in the newly finished church.
 The day began at 5.00am with the ladies decorating the Church, and after a four and half hour service ended with a meal they shared together.
-The church is now used for weekly services that include much singing, dancing and lively music, as well as being used for school assemblies and a classroom for the Grade 2 children.
+Since then, attendance has steadily grown with up to 400 attending services by the start of 2021.
+The church is now used for weekly services that include much singing, dancing and lively music, as well as being used for school assemblies and a classroom for the Primary Grade 2 children.

 Over the years since the Hope House Charity was founded, many projects have been completed to replace tents and temporary structures with proper buildings and infrastructure.
 Projects have been undertaken to provide permanent classrooms for the Kindergarten, Primary and Secondary schools, build a toilet block, and develop a farm to enable animals to be kept and crops planted.
 The pictures below show a team of volunteers building two new classrooms in 2017.
 They also refurbished the bathrooms, added sinks, and installed showers.